 Data Collection and Reporting

 Per California Water Code (Section 13267), the County of Orange and the Cities of Costa Mesa, Irvine, Lake Forest, Newport Beach, Orange, Santa Ana, and Tustin, the Irvine Ranch Water District (IRWD) and the Irvine Company are currently supporting studies and monitoring in the Bay towards developing a TMDL implementation plan to achieve the TMDL targets.

 Monitoring and study efforts have included the development and implementation of a routine monitoring program, development of a water quality model for bacterial indicators, recreational and shellfish harvesting beneficial use assessments, a human health risk assessment, evaluation of the vessel waste program, and source identification and characterization of the Dunes Resort, agricultural, urban and natural runoff sources.
-The 2012 Newport Bay Fecal Coliform TMDL Annual Data Report (filed in the OC Public Works Document Library) describes the most current status of these tasks.
+The 2014 Newport Bay Fecal Coliform TMDL Annual Data Report (filed in the OC Public Works Document Library) describes the most current status of these tasks.
 The County of Orange, on behalf of watershed stakeholders, implements a routine monitoring program to determine compliance with bacterial water quality objectives in the Bay.
 Orange County Health Care agency collects at least five samples per 30-day period at 35 stations throughout Newport Bay and publishes these data on-line at http://www.ocbeachinfo.com/.
 Data from the water quality monitoring program, along with analysis on attainment of the water quality objectives, and information on additional implementation tasks, are found in the OC Public Works Document Library (to find the reports: in the name column, type fecal coliform).

 TMDL Task reports are found below.

 Watershed cities and the County report their BMPs in the Annual Report, Program Effectiveness Assessment.